+Job upon return: Same or equal

 Advance step: Yes

+Health insurance: No

 Maximum leave: 2 years

 A leave of absence without pay of up to two (2) years will be granted to any employee who joins the ACTION CORPS or serves as an exchange employee, and is a full-time participant in either of such programs.
 Upon return from such leave, an employee will be considered as if he/she were actively employed by the Committee during the leave and will be placed on the salary schedule at the level he/she would have achieved if he/she had not been absent.